HitKeep vs Rybbit: Analytics Without ClickHouse

 - embedded NSQ for internal messaging

-A $6/month VPS is sufficient.
-If your requirement is “privacy analytics without turning it into a platform project”, HitKeep is a better fit.
+If your requirement is “privacy analytics without turning it into a platform project”, HitKeep is the smaller operating model.
+Size it from the current Facts and Limits guidance rather than a fixed VPS price claim.

 2. No ClickHouse to manage